msharshar/corona_status/README.md

 # corona_status
-A online tool to extract data about corona virus all over the world
+An online tool to extract data about coronavirus all over the world

+Last modified: 21 May 2020